Taxation of 13th month, holiday allowance and pension fund

 What are the requirements if we want to send employees to the Netherlands?

-I want to buy a holiday house in Spain.
-What are the tax consequences in the Netherlands?
+I want to buy a property outside the Netherlands.
+What are the tax consequences?

 Viewed 1722 times since Tue, Jan 10, 2012